hussein-esmail7/yorku-class-scraper/README.md

 - `yorku_scrape_v2.py`: A new version of the main Python program that uses the "View Active Course Timetables" page instead of "Search Current Courses By..." -> "Subject"
-- `yorku_scrape_v2_offline.py`: Based off of `yorku_scrape_v2.py`, where it
+- `yorku_scrape_v2_offline.py`: Based off of `yorku_scrape_v2.py` and
-  reads from an offline HTML file instead of keeping the YorkU website open the entire time.
+  `bs4version.py`, where it reads from an offline HTML file instead of keeping the YorkU website open the entire time.
 This was useful when I was testing this program when I didn't have internet (with the downloaded HTML files).
   Uses the `html/` folder.
 - `yorku_scrape_v3.py`: I realized that Selenium is the reason the program is taking so long, so this version is my attempt at switching to `BeautifulSoup` and `lxml` which is much faster.